 When inserting the curds, it should be pressed and tightened with the palm.
 The next step – placing a stencil in the shape of the cheese logo, covering the mold and placing it in the press for twenty-four hours.

-The next step is the process of ripening (aging the cheese).
-In several basements that stone steps lead to.
+The next step is the process of ripening (aging the cheese) in several basements, led to by old stone steps.

-The cheese wheels move from the dairy to the first basement, where at ten degrees the cheese dries for eight days and the first crust of cheese is created.
+The cheese wheels move from the dairy to the first basement, where at ten degrees the cheese dries for eight days to create the first crust of cheese.

-After the drying room, the cheese moves to the basement on the lower level, where on the wooden shelves the cheese is aged for a year.
+After the drying room, the cheese moves to the basement on the lower level, where on the wooden shelves it is aged for a year.

-Water from the nearby river flow into the ripening room and supply the humidity in the room.
+Water from the nearby river flow into the ripening room to create humidity in it.

 After a year, the cheeses are packaged in vacuum and move to another cellar until they are sold.

-We go up to the tasting room to taste the cheese – a cheese with a sour taste and a grain texture.
+We go up to the tasting room to taste the cheese – a cheese with a sour taste and a gritty texture.

 We return to the room, light the fireplace, open a bottle of local wine and look out to a breathtaking view.